sleepymalc/How2LaTeX/README.md

 This is another.
 ```

-The command `\\` will produce a _line break_, i.e., will end the current line and start a new one.
+The command `\\` will produce a *line break*, i.e., will end the current line and start a new one.
 This is different from a paragraph, as **the start of paragraphs is usually indented**.
-That is to say, if we write
+So if we write

 ```latex
 This is one paragraph.\\ This is still in the paragraph!